tenox7/wfm/README.md

     # recursively calculate directory sizes - only enable if you have
     # fast disk (eg. SSD), large cache or a small directory tree structure
-    # note that file and folder names starting with dot (.) are not counted
-    # this may be a problem for large .git repos which would not be scanned
     #recursive-du=true

     # large file set makes move dialog display only reduced directory tree
     # instead of all directories from the whole repository
     #large-file-set=true

     # favicon / application icon, must be one of the embedded/compiled icon files
     # by default wfmicon.gif